Springs-DSA/neighborgoods-rs/README.md

 # Features
 ## Item Borrowing (Top Priority)
-A user should be able to offer items they own to the network.
-This includes creating a profile for the item including name, picture, description, borrowing, maintenance, and rules to use, etc. Once the object has been entered into the system, its location and stewardship is tracked, and it is displayed in a store-like list where other users can borrow it.
-As this is a distributed network of individuals offering up their items, there is no central repository that items must be checked in to.
-Instead, items are simply at the location they were last used at, until someone comes to borrow it again.
-Checking out an item involves clicking the borrow button, and meeting the requirements.
+A user should be able to offer items they own on their community node.
+This includes creating a listing for the item which includes the item name, picture, description, borrowing status, maintenance, rules to use, borrowing duration, and other details.
+Once the item has been entered into the system, its location and stewardship is tracked, and it is displayed in a store-like list where other users can borrow it.
+As NeighborGoods is a distributed network of individuals offering up their items, there is no central repository that items must be checked in to.
+Instead, items are tracked according to their last known steward.
+Checking out an item involves clicking the borrow button, and confirming that the user meets any requirements.
 Then, the item must transfer to the stewardship of the borrower.
-The owner of the item will receive a notification that the item has been reserved for borrowing, and it is up to the owner and the borrower how to move the item.
-In the future, it should be possible to have network members volunteer as gofers that move items around, but for now it's up to individual members to get their borrowed items.
+The owner of the item will receive a notification that the item has been reserved for borrowing, and it is up to the owner and the borrower to move the item.
+In the future, it should be possible to have network members volunteer as intermediaries that move items around, but at launch it will up to individual members to retrieve their borrowed items.

 ## Calendar Integration
 Implementation of return dates and availability

+ - [ ] ICS export, internal calendar, or calendar app linking?

 ## Dispute Resolution
-Dispute resolution is handled through a restorative justice framework.
-Users involved in disputes will be encouraged to resolve the dispute on their own.
-If resolution cannot be reached a request for moderation will be made, either to the server Admin(s) or the broader User Base.
+Users will be encouraged to resolve their own disputes as a first resort.
+If resolution cannot be reached a request for moderation can be made, either to the server Admin(s) or the broader User Base.
+Moderator guidelines will recommend a framework of Restorative Justice in handling disputes.
 While a dispute is pending, all Users involved will have flags on their public profiles with a simple summery of the issue automatically generated (overdue, damaged, etc).

 ## ActivityPub Integration
-The eventual goal is to allow individuals to set up networks of these servers, and allow inter-node functionality for all of the above application features.
+A Federation system will allow users to create NeighborGoods networks for their own communities, each network or "node" can connect to other independent nodes to exchange NeighborGoods services with other communities as needed.

 ## Social Media (Future Priority)
-Social media posts are essentially markdown documents, with delayed publishing.
-All posts won't be visible to anyone besides the author and moderators until 6 am the next morning.
-Posts can be made in response to other posts, but this delayed pattern still holds true.
+Social media posts will essentially be markdown documents, with delayed publishing.
+Posts will not be visible to anyone besides the author and moderators until 6 am the next morning.

+ - [ ] If a post is made at 5:50am, will it wait 10min, or 24hrs?

+Posts can be made in response to other posts, but will likewise stay hidden until the next day.

-## Location Threads (Great Idea for a different App)
+## Location Threads (Spinoff App)
 These are for real-time, localized communication.
 They work like the map markers in foxhole, where each pin is a thread, and can have its duration extended or reduced.

+ - [ ] User makes a pin, marks their location on the map, along with a duration.
+Anyone in the immediate area can respond until the pin expires?

 ## Contribution and Gamification (Future Priority)
 To help align individual incentives with pro-social actions, contributions are tracked for all users, along with how their contributions are used.
 These values are put into a score "leaky bucket" or moving average, so that continuous contribution towards the other network members (and by extension the network itself) is encouraged.
+ - [ ] Like a micro reputation economy?
+Top contributors get a high score, encouraging preferential treatment on competing borrows and the like?

 ## The Community Currency Exchange (Future Priority)
-To facilitate the above contribution, and also alow for interfacing with the world at large, the application supports a complementary currency system, based off of the [ROCS paradigm](https://transaction.net/money/rocs/).
+To facilitate Contribution and Gamification, and also allow for interfacing with the world at large, the application supports a complementary currency system, based off of the [ROCS paradigm](https://transaction.net/money/rocs/).

 ## Collective Action (Future Priority)
-Users will sometimes need to solve the collective action problem, such as with establishing a new cert for the network, or executing on a community project.
-For NeighborGoods, the problem is solved using a crowd funding like procedure.
-When an action needs to be performed, individuals can start a collective action campaign.
+Users will sometimes need to solve a problem collectively, such as establishing a new cert for their node, or organizing community project.
+For NeighborGoods, the problem is solved using a procedure similar to crowdfunding.
+When an action needs to be performed, individuals can start a Collective Action Campaign.

+ - [ ] CAC page will include necessary manpower roles and resources required?

 This campaign expires after a set amount of time, and is an all or nothing affair.
-If the campaign is successful, then each member must execute on their commitment.
+If the campaign is successful, each member who pledges to the campaign must execute on their commitment.
 Commitments that can be performed automatically by the system are performed immediately.

+ - [ ] Examples including listing items as "borrowed" or transferring money?

 # Data Models
 The following are database models that will be needed for the above system: